Těchobuz

 Těchobuz is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 80 inhabitants.

 Geography

 Těchobuz is located about 22 km northwest of Pelhřimov and 21 km northeast of Tábor.
 It lies in the Křemešník Highlands.
 The highest point is at 612 m above sea level.
-The brook of Barborka flows through the municipality and then joins the Trnava River, which flows along the eastern municipal border.
+The Barborka Stream flows through the municipality and then joins the Trnava River, which flows along the eastern municipal border.
 The municipal territory is rich in fishponds.

 History

 The first written mention of Těchobuz is from 1352.
 Between 1390 and 1431, Těchobuz was owned by the knight Albera of Stájice.
 Těchobuz became the centre of a small estate and the importance of the village and the local fortress grew.
 Other important owners of Těchobuz included the knight Václav Otta of Los, who had a belfry built here in 1603, and the Adler family, who founded a glassworks in the mid-18th century.
 The glassworks was closed in 1782, restored in 1798, and finally ceased to exist in 1830.